ArubaOfficial Name: Aruba

 TOURIST VISA REQUIRED:

-Visitors to Aruba may be asked to show onward/return tickets, proof of sufficient funds, and proof of lodging accommodations for their stay.
-Length of stay for U.S. citizens is granted for thirty days and may be extended to 180 days.
+Proof of onward/return tickets, sufficient funds, and lodging accommodations may be required.
+Length of stay for U.S. citizens is 30 days and may be extended to 180 days.

 CURRENCY RESTRICTIONS FOR ENTRY: